Harlem Duet: Playwright's notes

-The following notes by the playwright Djanet Sears were included in the programme for the 2018 performance at the Tarragon Theatre:

-In 1963, after Martin Luther King's "I have a Dream" speech at the March on Washington, Malcolm X told a journalist that Martin's dream would become a nightmare before it was over.
+The following notes by the playwright Djanet Sears were included in the programme for the September 2018 performance at the Tarragon Theatre:In 1963, after Martin Luther King's "I have a Dream" speech at the March on Washington, Malcolm X told a journalist that Martin's dream would become a nightmare before it was over.
 Harlem Duet explores both the dream and the nightmare.
 Set in three eras, 1860, just prior to the emancipation proclamation, 1928, during the Harlem Renaissance, and contemporary Harlem, at the corner of Martin Luther King and Malcolm X boulevards (an actual place in New York City, 125th Street and Lennox Avenue), Harlem Duet is a non-chronological prequel to Shakespeare's Othello.
 That is, events in Harlem Duet take place before the events in Shakespeare's story, although the time-frames in Harlem Duet are subsequent to those in Shakespeare's drama.

 Shakespeare is a god in the theatre.
 He is the most famous playwright in the history of the world, and Othello is the most well-known Black character in all of theatre.
 In fact, Othello has achieved an archetypal status of mythic proportion.
 But portraits of Othello, the character, or Othello the syndrome (morbid jealousy), all appear to have been painted by non-Black people.
 I wondered who would Othello be if he were alive today?
 Who was Othello in my world, in my culture?
 I soon realized that I might actually know this guy, this Othello.
 I might, in fact, know him quite well.

 I was assisted here by the convergence of two pieces of text that Mr. Shakespeare kindly provided.
 The first centered on an inconsistency in statements that Othello makes in reference to the origin of Desdemona's handkerchief (a major plot point in Shakespeare's play).
 In act three, scene four, Othello declares: